OliverWisn/data_visualization/README.md

 python 3.7.9 - rest in requirements.txt .

 ## Remarks:
-- I make this script so that the master branch has always the functioning code.
+- I made this script so that the master branch had always the functioning code.
 - The mpl_squares.py script is a standalone script.
 After running this script, the standard plot of the quadratic function is shown, where